 Sports on offer

 Both girls and boys play cricket as their main Summer sport at Swanbourne.
-From the 7s upwards, pupils take part in an increasingly extensive fixture programme that allows every child to play regularly.
+From Year 3 upwards, pupils take part in an increasingly extensive fixture programme that allows every child to play regularly.
 Children who are showing a particular passion and talent for cricket have the opportunity to take part in a Winter Training Programme.
 A number of Swanbourne cricketers meet with success every year in county selections.

 Cross Country running is strong at Swanbourne.
 Pupils rise to the challenge of the Swanbourne Endeavour, a gruelling, wet and muddy obstacle race and the Swanbourne Chase, our famous inter-prep school competition which attracts over 300 entrants each year.
 Running Clubs are offered from the 6s.

-Clay Pigeon Shooting is offered as part of our Saturday Enrichment Programme.
+Clay Pigeon Shooting has been offered as part of our Saturday Enrichment Programme.
 We compete at the IAPS Clay Shooting Championships with regular success, winning the U12 national championship in 2019.
 Hosted by Stowe School, the annual Swanbourne parent and child clay shooting tournament is another highlight in our sporting calendar.

 Dance is offered at a young age, with clubs like Disco Babies introducing children to the world of movement and music.
 Dance is progressed throughout the school with a specialist dance teacher offering classes in ballet, lyrical, jazz, tap and street dance as well as an auditioned, competitive dance troupe.